Professor Mark P. Baldwin

 Extension: (Streatham) 6567

-Professor Mark Baldwin joined Exeter in May 2012, previously serving as Vice President and Senior Research Scientist at Northwest Research Associates (NWRA) in Seattle, USA.
+Prof Mark Baldwin holds a chair in Climate Science.
+He joined University of Exeter in 2012, having work previously at a private research firm in the Seattle area, Northwest Research Associates (NWRA), where he was a Vice President and Director.
 NWRA is a private company that specializes in basic and applied research in the geophysical sciences.